reeshuffled/reeshuffled.github.io/_posts/2023-05-22-What-is-left-when-we-automate-everything?.md

 ---
 layout: stub
-categories: Stubs
-tags: ["Artificial Intelligence"]
+tags:
+- Artificial Intelligence
-title: "What is left when we automate everything?"
+title: What is left when we automate everything?
 slug: what-is-left-automation
-description: "If we take full automation to be a guarantee, it allows us to start to imagine what society would be like without people working."
+description: If we take full automation to be a guarantee, it allows us to start to imagine what society would be like without people working.
+category: Garden
 ---

 I don’t necessarily think that automation is an inevitability, but I think within a capitalist system, it certainly is because it represents the pinnacle of productivity.
 So if we take full automation to be a guarantee, it allows us to start to imagine what society would be like without people working.